coder187/ci-ms4-concerttravel/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
+    - jQuery is a fast, small, and feature-rich JavaScript library.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)